itsdfish/TrueAndErrorModels.jl/docs/src/bayes_factor.md

 ### Bayes Factor

 Before proceeding to the code, we provide a brief overview of the Bayes factor.
-In Bayesian model comparison, the Bayes factor allows one to compare the probability of the data under two different models while taking into account model flexibility stemming from number of parameters, functional form, and prior distribution.
+Readers who are familiar with Bayes factors can skip this section.
+In Bayesian model comparison, the Bayes factor allows one to compare the probability of the data under two different models while taking into account model flexibility stemming all sources, including the number of parameters, functional form, and prior distribution.
 Thus, it provides a way to balance model fit and model flexibility into a single index.
 One important fact to keep in mind is that Bayes factors can be sensitive to the choice prior distributions over parameters.
 Sensitivity to prior distributions over parameters might be desireable depending on one's goals and knowledge of the models under consideration.

 The Bayes factor is the likelihood of the data $\mathbf{Y} = \left[y_1,y_2, \dots, y_n\right]$ under model $\mathcal{M}_i$ vs. model $\mathcal{M}_j$.
 The relationship between the Bayes Factor and the posterior of odds of $\mathcal{M}_i$ vs. $\mathcal{M}_j$ can be stated as:

 ``\frac{p(\mathcal{M}_i \mid \mathbf{Y})}{p(\mathcal{M}_j \mid \mathbf{Y})} = \frac{p(\mathcal{M}_i)}{p(\mathcal{M}_j)} \mathrm{BF}_{i,j}.``